fentosv/template-nextjs-linaria-vercel/README.md

 # NextJS template with Github and Vercel sync

-_This template allows you to create a NextJS project with Linaria module addedy, and easily deploy it on GitHub and Vercel._
+_This template allows you to create a NextJS project with Linaria module added, and easily deploy it on GitHub and Vercel._

 ## Table of contents
 * [Features](#features-)